The Rich Have Stopped Spending And That's Tanked The Economy

 They have a lot of discretionary income and before the pandemic, were spending a significant chunk of that going to nice restaurants, the theater, or traveling and staying in nice hotels.
 Those are precisely the things that have been off limits since the coronavirus hit.

-That makes this very different from an ordinary recession, when spending on such services doesn't dry up so quickly.
+That makes this very different from an ordinary recession, when spending on higher touch services doesn't dry up so quickly.
+And those experiences are usually a lot more expensive than food and other essential items, which the rich and poor alike have continued to spend on, but also make up a smaller portion of upper income household budgets.

 Hendren and his colleagues found that businesses that deliver in-person services in wealthy neighborhoods have seen the biggest drop in sales and are struggling to recover, while a retail store or take-out restaurant in a poorer neighborhood might have seen some decline but they're starting to come back now.